 iCloud backup also doesn't let you search your message history, organize them in any way, or save them to your computer.

 Using iTunes to back up your iPhone works similarly to iCloud backup.
 It saves everything on your phone at once and only lets you restore everything if you have a problem.
 Its biggest advantage over iCloud is that you most likely have plenty of storage on your computer so you don't have to pay extra to get enough space.

 How to export text messages from iPhone with iTunes:

 - Connect your iPhone to your Mac or PC with a Lightning cable.

 - Open iTunes and click on the iPhone icon at the top of the window.

 - Click the "Back Up Now" button in the center of the window to start the backup.

 Once the backup finishes, you can disconnect your iPhone from your computer.

 The latest version of macOS, Catalina, has split iTunes into separate apps for Music, Podcasts, and TV/movies.
 If you're running Catalina, the process is similar but instead of backing up with iTunes, you do it from a Finder window.

-To back up your iPhone in Catalina, follow these steps:
+How to save text messages from your iPhone to your computer in Catalina, follow these steps: